BigDD0/PasswordKeeper/app/README.md

 Visit [Sepolia Faucet](https://sepoliafaucet.com/) to get testnet ETH.

-## 贡献
+## Contributing

-欢迎提交 Issue 和 Pull Request！
+Issues and Pull Requests are welcome!

-## 许可证
+## License

-本项目采用 BSD-3-Clause-Clear 许可证。
+This project is licensed under the BSD-3-Clause-Clear License.